zaphB/polyp/README.md

     label("such a nice label", 10)
 ```

 In this example, the parametric shape `label` expects two parameters.
-The resulting geometry consists of a rectangle with width `width(text(string, dy=height))+3` and height `height+3`.
+The resulting geometry consists of a rectangle with the width calculated from the width of a text instance: `width(text(string, dy=height))+3`.
 Another text instance is then subtracted from this rectangle.

 To create this parametric shape, it is required to pass the parameters to the `label(...)` call, as shown in symbol main.
 With this definition labels can then be conveniently created and in case the label structure should be changed later, it is possible to do so by only editing a few lines of the script.

 ## Defining symbol references

 Symbols and symbol references are an important feature of the gdsII standard.
-Multiple symbols can be created by placing multiple symbol sections to the pls script.
+Symbols are created by placing symbol sections to the pls script.
 References are created using the `ref(...)` function:

 ```
 SYMBOL sym1